How to Store and Handle Long, Heavy Loads: Tube, Pipe and Bar Stock

 Stackable racks come in a variety of configurations and are strong for long parts storage applications.
 Unlike cantilever, stacking racks aren’t permanently installed and aren’t bolted to concrete.
 This gives you flexibility, but fewer options for loading/unloading.
 They are ideal for fluid situations, where you might be moving inventory around frequently and need to be able to adapt quickly.
 They offer good capacities.
 Each unit ranges from 2,500 to 7,50o pounds, meaning longer/heavier loads can be supported by adding more stacking racks to the row.

 Stacking racks tend to cost less than cantilever racks, but you must buy multiple units to accommodate greater lengths of stock or tubing.

 Space efficiency: good

 Good density.
-They stack (depending on type) 4-6 layers high.
+They stack (depending on type) four to six layers high.
 They require aisles.
-They typically cannot stack as high as cantilever, but higher than many ground-stacking applications.
+They typically cannot stack as high as cantilever, but can stack higher than many ground-stacking applications.

 Load accessibility: limited